openl2m/openl2m/docs/code/code_explained.rst

 **The apps**

-There are two apps at this time:
+There are three apps at this time:

 * :doc:`users <users_app/index>`